learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.

+>[!note] Solution
+>We choose a set of $8$ characters from the pool of $52$ alphabetical characters, which ensures that we do not choose any single character twice.
+Since for any particular set, there is only one permutation in which the $8$ letters are in alphabetical order, we do not need to account for their permutations.
+>
+>This gives us a total of $\binom{52}{8}$ possible passwords.

 # Question 2: